 Cases dealing with damage to property should be annotated where they turn on the same elements of negligence considered for the purposes of cases involving physical injury and they do not concern pure economic loss.

+Where possible, do not annotate references to the party type (such as ‘defendant’, ‘plaintiff’, or ‘appellant’) in the court’s restatement of the facts.

+For example: if the court refers to ‘defendant John’ in its statement of the facts, highlight only ‘John’ in yellow.